-Room as a double materiality assessment, companies required to report under the Corporate Sustainability Reporting Directive are required to disclose how their operations impact people and the planet as well as how sustainability issues may affect their own organisation.
+Roown as a double materiality assessment, companies required to report under the Corporate Sustainability Reporting Directive are required to disclose how their operations impact people and the planet as well as how sustainability issues may affect their own organisation.
 Consideration will also need to be made for both upstream and downstream activities when reporting.

 Businesses will be expected to submit both qualitative and quantitative information that is forward looking, considering short, medium and long-term timeframes as well as retrospective.
 Reports will be submitted within a dedicated section of a company's management report on an annual basis.
 Companies will be expected to digitally tag sustainability information within the report in accordance with an agreed digital taxonomy to aid those accessing information.
+In the first instance, tagging will be voluntary until the final taxonomy has been approved.